In order to be eligible to register for the competency-bridging program of study, applicants must have the following:

 - The competency-bridging program of study has online and face to face components.
 Students will be required to do independent and group work throughout the program of study.
 Applicants must be able to meet the scheduling requirements and time commitments needed for the program of study.

+Applicants must meet all eligibility criteria.
+There are no exceptions.
 Meeting eligibility criteria does not guarantee admission because there are a limited number of seats in the program of study.

 Applications for the third cohort are now closed.
 Successful applicants will be notified by September 2020.

 Applications for the fourth cohort might open from May 3, 2021 to May 28, 2021